HaschekSolutions/pictshare/README.md

 contrast       | -100 to 100         | https://pictshare.net/contrast_40/b260e36b60.jpg     | ![contrast](https://pictshare.net/contrast_40/200/b260e36b60.jpg)
 pixelate       | -100 to 100         | https://pictshare.net/pixelate_10/b260e36b60.jpg      | ![pixelate](https://pictshare.net/pixelate_10/200/b260e36b60.jpg)

 You can also combine as many options as you want.
 Even multiple times!
-Want your image to be negative, resized, grayscale and with increased brightness?
-No problem: https://pictshare.net/500x500/grayscale/negative/brightness_100/b260e36b60.jpg
+Want your image to be negative, resized, grayscale , with increased brightness and negate it again?
+No problem: https://pictshare.net/500x500/grayscale/negative/brightness_100/negative/b260e36b60.jpg

 ## How does the external-upload-API work?